fluent/fluentd-docs-gitbook/guides/filter-modify-apache.md

 # Easy Data Stream Manipulation using Fluentd

 Sometimes, you need to transform the data stream in a certain way.
-For example, you might want to extract a potion of data for error reporting, or need to append additional information to events for later inspection.
+For example, you might want to extract a portion of data for error reporting, or need to append additional information to events for later inspection.

-This article explains common data-manipulation techniques in details.
+This article explains common data manipulation techniques in details.

 ## How to Filter Events by Fields

-[filter\_grep](/plugins/filter/grep.md) is a built-in plugin that allows to filter the data stream using regular expressions.
+[`filter_grep`](/plugins/filter/grep.md) is a built-in plugin that allows to filter the data stream using regular expressions.

 Suppose you are managing a web service, and try to monitor the access logs using Fluentd.
 In this case, an event in the data stream will look